agama-project/agama/autoinstallation/README.md

 #### After Deployment

-Note: not supported now ( params to install is not implemented yet )
+Note: not supported now (params to install is not implemented yet).

 ##### Setup Security